Updated – August 2018

 - Other transport operators such as EasyJet and Gatwick Express.

 Each card incurs a refundable £5 deposit.
-Find out more and up to date information at the tfl website.
+Find out more at the tfl website.

 There is also a visitor Oyster available but my recommendation is to avoid these unless you will benefit from the following: